-My favorite part of the igloo village were the ice sculptures which are carved by artists from around the world.
+My favorite part of the igloo village were the ice sculptures that are carved by artists from around the world.
 Every year the theme is different.
 This year’s theme was a journey back in time and featured dinosaurs, Romans and knights.

 If a tour is too tame for you, consider getting married in the Igloo Church, or even holding a baptism there.
 Although our guide admitted that baptisms are not done very frequently at the Igloo Village.

 Our guide agreed and said guests found they were was warm – except for their noses which stuck outside of their sleeping bags.
 But I decided on the spot that while sleeping in an igloo would be an experience, it would not be a romantic one.
-“Why not?”
-J.P. asked, eager to convince me to sleep in an igloo.
+“Why not?” my then partner asked, eager to convince me to sleep in an igloo.

 But besides the lack of romance, there was a bigger problem, “Where do you go to the bathroom?”
 I inquired.
 Our guide smiled, as she told us the bathrooms were located outside, as in outside in the freezing cold.
 That did it.
 I’m happy to dive with sharks, and have a pretty adventurous bucket list, but leave my igloo to go pee outside in the middle of the night?
 Forget it!
 Even I have my limits!
 You can find me in the igloo bar!

 Would you sleep in an igloo?

 What To Know Before You Go To The Igloo Village

 - The igloo village of Alpeniglu is located on the ski hill at Brixem im Thale, Austria.

 - We choose to hike which takes between 1:00 – 1:30 hours.